-The Knowledge Sharing work stream focuses on activities related to the Scorecard Report and Evidence Summit, REFINE, FAQR Website.
+The Knowledge Sharing work stream focuses on disseminating research and building the evidence base, including activities related to the Scorecard Report and Evidence Summit, REFINE, and the FAQR website.”

 The Knowledge Sharing team aims to: